kubetimize/docs/README.md

 ## Automation

 Automate recommendation implementation and Kubernetes cluster management with Kubetimize Automation Configurations.
-Define and update automation configurations to optimize workloads and resource allocation.
+Easily define and update configurations to optimize workloads, resource allocation, and cost efficiency.

 Fetch the current automation settings for your cluster: